 Montpellier Gay Travel Experiences

-The Jardin des Plantes was one of my favorite things to do in Montpellier.
+Le Jardin des Plantes was one of my favorite things to do in Montpellier.
 It’s a free outdoor garden with a variety of plant species.
-They had a few flowers I had never seen before, a greenhouse with cacti and plenty of seating to take in the peaceful surroundings.
+They had a few flowers I had never seen before, a greenhouse with cacti, and plenty of seating to take in the peaceful surroundings.

-While they don’t have an official website, a Montpellier travel site has more information on the Montpellier Jardin des Plants Botanical Garden, including how to get there, hours and more.
+While they don’t have an official website, the local site Montpellier-France local travel site has more information on the Jardin des Plants Botanical Garden, including how to get there, and hours.

 Broc Café is right across the street from the garden.
-They have delicious burgers as well as other good snacks and great espresso.
+They serve burgers and other lunch food.
+The espresso was delicious too.
 The outdoor seating is great to take in some sun.
-They also have Wi-Fi.
+They also have wi-fi available.

 Visit La Promenade du Peyrou

-Here you can take in wonderful vistas of the city from an elevated promenade.
+Here you can take in wonderful vistas from the elevated promenade.
 There are plenty of areas to sit and enjoy a snack.
-Across the street is the Arc de Triomphe.
+Across the street is the beautiful Arc de Triomphe.

-Heading toward the Arc de Triomphe from La Promenade du Peyrou and continue walking, you will pass dozens of high-end stores and coffee shops.
-I had a lovely afternoon window shopping and watching the locals.
+Continuing toward Place des Martyrs-de-la-Résistance from the Arc de Triomphe, you’ll pass dozens of high-end stores and coffee shops.
+I had a lovely afternoon window shopping and watching the locals here.

 The Black Cat is a bar located close to the city center and has a large open seating area outside where you can drink all night long.